centrec2020/yetanotherforex/README.md

 A Laravel + ExtJS + MySQL application for viewing and managing currency exchange rates, containerized with Docker.

+## Features

+- Laravel backend with REST API
+- ExtJS frontend with infinite scrolling (lazy loading)
+- MySQL database
+- Dockerized for easy setup
+- Pre-seeded with 50+ currencies and sample rates
+- Comes with unit and feature tests
+- Function to create new rates is present in the code but commented out — it was not part of the original requirements and is kept only as a potential future enhancement

 ## Prerequisites

 Before you start, ensure you have the following installed: